Warnings for Ultracet

 Anaphylaxis And Other Hypersensitivity Reactions

 Serious and rarely fatal anaphylactic reactions have been reported in patients receiving therapy with tramadol.
 When these events do occur it is often following the first dose.
-Other reported allergic reactions include pruritus, hives, bronchospasm, angioedema, toxic epidermal necrolysis, and Stevens- Johnson syndrome.
-Patients with a history of anaphylactoid reactions to codeine and other opioids may be at increased risk and therefore should not receive ULTRACET.
+Other reported allergic reactions include pruritus, hives, bronchospasm, angioedema, toxic epidermal necrolysis, and Stevens-Johnson syndrome.
+Patients with a history of anaphylactoid reactions to tramadol and other opioids may be at increased risk and therefore should not receive ULTRACET.
 If anaphylaxis or other hypersensitivity occurs, stop administration of ULTRACET immediately, discontinue ULTRACET permanently, and do not rechallenge with any formulation of tramadol.
 Advise patients to seek immediate medical attention if they experience any symptoms of a hypersensitivity reaction [see CONTRAINDICATIONS, PATIENT INFORMATION].

 There have been postmarketing reports of hypersensitivity and anaphylaxis associated with the use of acetaminophen.
 Clinical signs included swelling of the face, mouth, and throat, respiratory distress, urticaria, rash, pruritus, and vomiting.
 There were infrequent reports of life-threatening anaphylaxis requiring emergency medical attention.
 Instruct patients to discontinue ULTRACET immediately and seek medical care if they experience these symptoms.
 Do not prescribe ULTRACET for patients with acetaminophen allergy.

-Increased Risk Of Hepatotoxicity With Concomitant Use Of Other Acetaminophen-containing Products
+Increased Risk Of Hepatotoxicity With Concomitant Use Of Other Acetaminophen-Containing Products

 Due to the potential for acetaminophen hepatotoxicity at doses higher than the recommended dose, ULTRACET should not be used concomitantly with other acetaminophen containing products.